-ASCE has honored Rodney Cook Sr. Park in Vine City with the 2022 Innovation in Sustainable Civil Engineering Award for its collaborative design effort and its watershed achievement.
+ASCE has honored Rodney Cook Sr. Park in Vine City with the 2022 Innovation in Sustainable Engineering Award for its collaborative design effort and its watershed achievement.
 Located in Atlanta’s major economic, cultural, and transportation hub, the 16-acre park includes significant, sustainable features.
 The park improves the area’s aesthetics and overall quality of life for residents and workers.

 The Rodney Cook Sr. Park in Vine City represents a collaborative design effort among local government agencies and the community.
 Using a combination of outreach methods, the design team met with local leadership and neighborhood organizations to solicit feedback, including an on-site design charrette with the neighborhood to gather ideas and input on the proposed program elements.
 The charrette also served as an educational opportunity to help the community understand the stormwater features and functions while visualizing the layout of park elements.
 The park drastically improves the area's aesthetics and overall quality of life for residents and workers.
 The completed park supports the community with new recreational programs and opportunities for local youth, among which are neighborhood health and fitness programs and amenities within the park provide ways for the community to gather, connect, and enjoy nature.

 The 16-acre Cook Park is located in Atlanta's major economic, cultural, and transportation hub.
 It fits seamlessly into the Atlanta Regional Commission's comprehensive vision for improved walking and biking.